The sooner you season, the sooner you can start cooking.

 3. Dry Your Griddle

-After you've removed as much oil as possible, you should wipe away any moisture on your Griddle.
+After you've removed as much oil as possible, wipe away any moisture on your Griddle.
 Dry it off with paper towels, then place it on your stovetop over low heat.
 The heat of the stove should cause any remaining moisture to evaporate.

 4. Add a Coating of Oil